zcash/zips/zip-XXXX.rst

 3. In addition to the existing open-source requirements, they shall agree to assign any trademarks or patents relevant to Zcash to the Foundation.

-In exchange, the principal developer is granted an indefinite dev fee allocation and a wide remit to pursue longer-term research relevant to Zcash, as well as a voice on the board of the Foundation.
-The principal developer will not be subject to semi-annual review, though it will submit the same plans required of other recipients.
+In exchange, the principal developer is granted an indefinite minimum dev fee allocation of 20%, with a maximum allocation of 35% of the total fee, as recommended annually by the Foundation.

+The principal developer will have a wide remit to pursue longer-term research relevant to Zcash, though it will submit the same plans required of other recipients.
 The principal developer will only be recommended for removal by the Foundation in extraordinary circumstances, including reneging on the above guarantees or extreme negligence.

 Minimum viable Foundation
 -------------------------